Table Of Contents

 Use this metric with caution!
 The information comes with no guarantee, for example, as to whether a high transaction count is because of unique active addresses or the same people transferring funds among their different wallets.

 Transaction value shows the number of completed transactions in a certain time period.
-Thus, if 10 people transfer Ethereum in a single day, the transaction count would be 10.
-If each Ethereum were worth $1,000, the total transaction value for the day would be $10,000
+Thus, if 10 people transfer Bitcoin in a single day, the transaction count would be 10.
+If each Bitcoin were worth $1,000, the total transaction value for the day would be $10,000

 The Bottom Line

-After reading this guide, you should be able to short cryptos.
+In my experience, when done well, shorting cryptos can be a viable activity.
 Shorting crypto means selling it at a high price because you expect the price to decline due to fear in the market or retrace following a price rally.
 This allows you to purchase it later at a lower price.
-We hope our handy guide assisted you to know what shorting crypto is about and where to do it legally.
+I hope my handy guide helps you understand what shorting crypto is and where to do it legally.

 FAQ